SindreStokke/Basic-Minecraft-Lookalike/README.md

 5. Now you can edit it and/ or play it.
 ---
 Beware:
-- Some variable names and node names are in norwegian.
+- Some variable names, node names and push comments are in norwegian.
 - The game seems to have a visual bug and FPS-drops in the newest Godot version.